ghx312/Aurora/README.md

 libsodium

 ---
 ## Disclaimer

-Not ready for comercial use, use at your own risk, for educational purposes only.
+Aurora is intended for research and educational purposes only.
+Use at your own risk.
 Any vulnerabilities found, please send an email to wongpinrui2009@gmail.com

----
+***